 But despite the saying, an old dog can learn new tricks, especially when those new tricks are simply updates to old habits.
 Sometimes, older dogs are better learners than they were when they were hyper puppies.
 Continued training can even help keep your senior dog’s mind agile.
 Here’s what you need to know about training an older dog.

 An older dog has different nutritional needs than a younger pet.
 As they become less active, they won’t require as much food.
+Adequate food for your dog's age, such as Eukanuba Senior Dog Food or Blue Buffalo Life Protection Chicken & Brown Rice Senior Dog Food is essential.
 Obesity is a common problem among older dogs, which can have a range of ill effects, including diabetes and greater discomfort from joint disorders.

 Also, your senior dog will need different things from their food, with a decreased need for fat and protein and an increased need for some vitamins.
 Here’s what you need to know about your aging dog’s dietary needs.